North York Moors Walk

 Walk Route Description

 This fairly long walk is part of a series of circular walks covering the Cleveland Way.
 For that reason it continues down to High Paradise.
 Anyone who wants to reduce it by a mile or so could just go down the CW as far as Kepwick Quarry before turning towards Arden Hall.

-The Cleveland Way part of the walk gives great views from Black Hambleton off to the ?Osmotherley plain? on the west.
+The Cleveland Way part of this North York Moors walk gives great views from Black Hambleton off to the 'Osmotherley plain' on the west.
 When you leave the Cleveland Way you walk through Thorodale and Eskerdale then, as you come back via the east side of Arden Great Moor, you see the upper Ryedale, previously hidden over the top of Black Hambleton.

 Head south from Square Corner following the Cleveland Way.
 There are a couple of paths off to the right for the Cycle Route 65 - carry straight on uphill.
 At White Gill Head there is a moors track off to the left across Arden Moor - go right on the track signposted CW.
 Pass the Arden Moor information board where the road comes up from Kepwick to the CW track and continue on to Steeple Cross where you go into the edge of Bolty Forest and the track becomes a path.
 A little after leaving the wood the CW turns off right towards High Paradise.
 Here you go left through the gate and take the middle of 3 paths across Dale Town Common - heading in the direction of Bilsdale Transmitter.

 The path over Dale Town Common is well defined and always leading in the direction of the transmitter.
 When you reach the wall on your right bear left to cross the top of Stoney Gill Hole and then pick up the track that leads off right down to Arden Hall.
 There is a great view as you start on the track down along Thorodale.